Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/tags.md

 Another way to build actionable tags is to build them on top of `<a>`.
 These kind of tags are usually used as anchor links.

-To add semantics for navigation `<a>` tag (if a new URL is launched), put an explicit heading.
+Put an explicit heading to add semantics.
 The text of the link must be clear enough to explain the destination of the tag.
 Most of the time, tags must be inside a list (`<ul>` or `<ol>`).

 {{< example >}}